ickc/python-autojax/experiments/reduced_sum/README.md

 pixi run profile.sh
 ```

+And the accompanying `profile_log.py` can be used to convert the log file produced in the previous step and generates some dataframes and plots.

 Summary of lesson learnt:

+- regarding memory use:
     - explicit vectorization and `vmap` are almost identical in performance and memory use, with (2) having slight edge on both metrics.
     - `pmap` is actually map over devices, not over cores/threads for example.
 This is irrelevant for the current context.
     - `scan` and `fori_loop` has virtually identical performance and memory use, which is superior than other methods both in speed and memory need.
 Memory use does not depends on $K$, which is the most important advantage.
     - `scan` has a slight edge on semantics, as it can be written in a way very similar to `vmap`.
 See code (`profile_jax_vmap.py` and `profile_jax_scan.py`, etc. for examples).
+- regarding multithreading on the CPU:
+    - JAX parallelization over multiple CPU cores is not good. `prange` with Numba scales best.